ETSI Open Source MANO (OSM) Activity Report 2019

 Established as a community driven initiative – hosted by ETSI – to develop a production-quality NFV Management and Orchestration (MANO) software stack aligned the requirements of commercial NFV networks.

-ETSI is actively exploring synergies between the worlds of Open Source and standardization in its work on NFV.
+ETSI continues to actively explore synergies between the worlds of Open Source and standardization in its work on NFV.
 Two key components of ETSI’s NFV architectural framework are the NFV orchestrator and the virtualized network function manager – known collectively as the NFV Management and Orchestration, or MANO.

-To enable accelerated standardization with a fast feedback loop to ISG NFV, our Open Source MANO group (ETSI OSM) is developing a software reference implementation example for the ETSI NFV MANO, according to accepted Open Source working procedures and using a software development platform which we host and manage.
+To enable accelerated standardization with a fast feedback loop to our NFV Industry Specification Group, our Open Source MANO group (ETSI OSG OSM) is developing a software reference implementation example for the ETSI NFV MANO along with Slice Manager functionality, according to accepted Open Source working procedures and using a software development platform hosted and managed by ETSI.

-Open Source collaboration is also a hallmark of our popular Hackathons and Hackfest events that provide a platform for the IT development community to validate ETSI specifications through a series of live demonstrations and practical challenges.
-In October 2018 we held our 4th OSM Hackfest in Palo Alto, USA.
+Open Source collaboration is a hallmark of our popular Hackathons and Hackfest events that provide a platform for the IT development community to validate ETSI specifications through live demonstrations and practical challenges.
+These plenaries, mid-release meetings and accompanying Hackfest events were held during the year:

-Collaboration with other projects and bodies remains a key aspect of our work.
-During the year we maintained close links between our ETSI NFV ISG and our Multi-Access Edge Computing (MEC) and Zero Touch Network and Service Management (ZSM) ISGs and other bodies dealing with 5G technologies.
+Collaboration with other projects and bodies has remained a key aspect of our work.
+During the year OSM maintained close links with our ETSI NFV, Multi-Access Edge Computing (MEC) and Zero Touch Network and Service Management (ZSM) ISGs and other bodies dealing with 5G technologies.

 There are currently 22 EU Projects working on 5G research that are using and contributing code and feedback to OSM.